The aims of teaching mathematics at St. Augustine’s Catholic Academy are to ensure that all pupils:

 Mathematics at St Augustine’s

-Here are some links that you may find beneficial while children are home schooling:
+Here are some links that you may find beneficial to support your child with their learning:

 Y1: Addition and Subtraction, Multiplication & Division, Time, Fractions.